eoinkelly/memc/README.md

 ### Background

 * A single Ruby script.
-Designed to be easy to copy & paste onto whatever server/container can reach the memcached server you care about.
+Designed to be easy to "install" (via `curl`) onto whatever server/container can reach the memcached server you care about.
-* Ruby core & standard lib only - no gems required.
+* Uses Ruby core & standard library only - no gems required!
 * Runs under Ruby 2.0.0 or later so should run on old Linux distros
-* Designed to play nicely with other unix tools e.g. `memc` does not implement filtering because `grep`/`sed`/`awk` already provide more features there than I care to implement.
+* Designed to lean on and play nicely with other unix tools e.g. `memc` does not implement filtering because `grep`/`sed`/`awk` already provide more features there than I care to implement.
 * MIT licensed

 ### Installation